anywherelan/awl/README.md

 - in directory provided by environment variable `AWL_DATA_DIR`, if set.
 If path does not exist or there is no config file, awl will initialize new config in this path
 - in the same directory as executable (if config file exists here)
 - in OS-specific config directory.
-For example, on Unix it's `$HOME/.config/anywherelan`, on Windows it's `%AppData%/anywherelan`.
+For example, on Linux it's `$HOME/.config/anywherelan/`, on Windows it's `%AppData%/anywherelan/` and on macOS it's `$HOME/Library/Application Support/anywherelan/`.
 If there is no config here, awl will initialize new config in this path

 Tip: you can force using config file in the same directory with executable by creating `config_awl.json` with content `{}` before first launch.